Dear Fellow Empaths,

 Here’s something that might help.
-This video is an awesome invitation into the inner life of a non-verbal autistic woman named Amanda Baggs (she posts on YouTube as silentmiaow).
-Her website is here.
+This video is an awesome invitation into the inner life of a non-verbal autistic person, the late Mel Baggs (here on YouTube as silentmiaow).
+Mel’s website is here.

-In the first part of the video, Amanda shows you her non-verbal language and the way she interacts with her environment.
-In the second part, Amanda uses a program that interprets her typing into speech so that she can explain her native language to neurotypicals.
+In the first part of the video, Mel shows you their non-verbal language and the way they interact with their environment.
+In the second part, Mel uses a program that interprets typing into speech so that they can explain their native language to neurotypicals.

-Amanda’s mastery of both languages is awesome, as is her ability to explain the “constant conversations” she has with all parts of her environment.
+Mel’s mastery of both languages is awesome, as is their ability to explain the “constant conversations” they have with all parts of their environment.
 This is a powerful commentary on neurotypical privilege — and it’s a real lesson in empathy.